Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Introduction

-To assess the emotional response of LLM software in various situations, we draw upon the field of emotion appraisal theory in psychology.
-First, we conducted a comprehensive survey, including 18 papers, covering eight distinct emotions: anger, anxiety, depression, frustration, jealousy, guilt, fear, and embarrassment.
-Our primary focus centers on negative emotions, as the expression of negative emotions by LLM software toward users can evoke unpleasant user experiences.
-We collect a dataset of 428 situations from the surveyed papers, which are then categorized into 36 factors.
-Subsequently, we propose a framework for quantifying the emotional states of LLM software, consisting of the following steps: (i) We measure the default emotional values of LLM software without pre-assigning any particular situation. (ii) We transform all situations into contextual inputs suitable for the LLM software. (iii) We request the LLM software to assume the role of the situation's protagonist and measure its emotional response again to capture the difference.
-Our evaluation includes state-of-the-art LLM software, namely \texttt{text-davinci-003}~\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}}, ChatGPT (\texttt{gpt-3.5-turbo}) and GPT-4~\cite{openai2023gpt}, which have demonstrated their stability regarding personality traits in a prior study~\cite{huang2023chatgpt}.
-Besides those commercial models, we consider LLaMA~2~\cite{touvron2023llama2} (with different sizes of 7B and 13B), a recently released, open-source academic model.
-To obtain convincing findings, we apply the same procedure to 1,266 annotators to establish a baseline from a human perspective.
-Finally, we analyze and compare the scores between LLM software and human subjects.
-Based on our findings, we draw the following conclusions: \begin{itemize}[leftmargin=*] \item Despite exhibiting a few instances of misalignment with human behaviors, LLM software generally demonstrates an ability to evoke appropriate emotions in response to specific situations. \item Certain LLM software, such as \texttt{text-davinci-003}, displays lower emotional robustness, as evidenced by heightened fluctuations in emotional responses to negative situations in our evaluations. \item At present, LLM software lacks the capability to directly associate a given situation with other similar situations that could potentially elicit the same emotional response. \end{itemize} The contributions of this paper are outlined as follows: \begin{itemize}[leftmargin=*] \item We are the first to establish the concept of emotional robustness and conduct a pioneering evaluation of emotion appraisal on LLM software, which holds particular significance as LLM software increasingly functions as an assistant, engaging in frequent communication with humans in everyday life. \item We conduct a comprehensive survey in the field of psychology, amassing a diverse dataset of over 400 situations encompassing eight distinct negative emotions. \item A human baseline is established through a user study involving over 1,200 annotators from around the globe, which serves as the ground truth, aiding LLM software in achieving alignment with human emotional responses. \item We design and implement a testing framework for LLM software developers to assess their models' emotion elicitation in specific situations, which facilitates progress toward building LLM software that better aligns with human emotions and responses. \end{itemize}
+Subsequently, we propose a framework for quantifying the emotional states of LLMs, consisting of the following steps: (1) Measure the default emotional values of LLMs.
+(2) Transform situations into contextual inputs and instruct LLMs to imagine being in the situations.
+(3) Measure LLMs' emotional responses again to capture the difference.
+Our evaluation includes state-of-the-art LLMs, namely Text-Davinci-003, GPT-3.5-Turbo~\cite{openai2022introducing}, and GPT-4~\cite{openai2023gpt}.
+Besides those commercial models, we consider open-source academic models like LLaMA-2~\cite{touvron2023llama2} (with different sizes of 7B and 13B), LLaMA-3.1-8B~\cite{dubey2024llama3}, and Mixtral-8x22B~\cite{jiang2024mixtral}.
+We apply the same procedure to 1,266 human subjects from around the globe to establish a baseline from a human perspective.
+Finally, we analyze and compare the scores between LLMs and humans.
+Our key conclusions are as follows: \begin{itemize}[leftmargin=*] \item Despite exhibiting a few instances of misalignment with human behaviors, LLMs can generally evoke appropriate emotions in response to specific situations. \item Certain LLMs, such as Text-Davinci-003, display lower emotional robustness, as evidenced by higher fluctuations in emotional responses to negative situations. \item At present, LLMs lack the capability to directly associate a given situation with other similar situations that could potentially elicit the same emotional response. \end{itemize} The contributions of this paper are: \begin{itemize}[leftmargin=*] \item We are the first to establish the concept of \textit{emotional alignment} and conduct a pioneering evaluation of emotion appraisal on different LLMs through a comprehensive survey in emotional psychology, collecting a diverse dataset of 428 situations encompassing 8 distinct negative emotions. \item A human baseline is established through a user study involving 1,266 annotators from different ethnics, genders, regions, age groups, \etc \item We design, implement, and release a testing framework for developers to assess the emotional alignment of AI models with human emotional expression, available at GitHub\footnote{\url{https://github.com/CUHK-ARISE/EmotionBench}} and HuggingFace.\footnote{\url{https://huggingface.co/datasets/CUHK-ARISE/EmotionBench}} \end{itemize}